 If you do not want to buy all the different flours just for this recipe, try one of the flour mixes.
 Many Asian supermarkets sell cheung fun flour mixes (see above right), which may be a more convenient option.
 All you need to do is add water and a little oil, and you’ll have a batter ready to go.
 If you buy a Vietnamese brand, they will be labeled “bánh cuốn.“

 To make the rice noodle rolls, you need to steam a thin layer of the cheung fun batter on a plate or tray for several minutes.
-Mama Lin has a special stainless steel steaming box that she uses to make cheung fun.
+Mama Lin has a special stainless steel steaming box that she uses to make cheung fun (you can purchase it in a Chinese restaurant or kitchen store or on Amazon).
 However, you don’t need specialized equipment to make rice noodle rolls.
 Any large plate that can fit inside a wok and can withstand heat works very well.
 You can even use your baking pans.

 I like using this Corelle oval plate (shown above) to make the rice noodle rolls.
 Mama Lin gave two of those plates to me, but you can find them on Amazon.
 I think Mama Lin bought them in San Francisco’s Chinatown for several dollars each.

 Alternatively, you can use square cake pans (like the one above).
 The height of the pan makes it more awkward for me to begin rolling the rice noodles, which is why I don’t like using it as much.
 It works though!